VebjornG/hackernews-graphql-apollo/README.md

 # Hackernews Clone

-Fullstack app made with React, GraphQL and Apollo.
+Fullstack app made with React, GraphQL, Apollo and Prisma.
 The final product will be showcased once finished.
-Read more about Apollo [here](https://studio.apollographql.com/).
+Read more about [Apollo](https://studio.apollographql.com/) and [Prisma](https://www.prisma.io/react-server-components).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).